MaromSv/GuardianAgent/README.md

 # Guardian Agent
-this is the repo for the Junction 2025 hackathon in Espoo team TiramAIsu (Marom Sverdlov and Oliver Erven).
+This is the repo for the Junction 2025 hackathon in Espoo team TiramAIsu (Marom Sverdlov and Oliver Erven).
 We fully build the entire codebase in around 24 hours of work.

 ## Motivation
 Our parents and grandparents are getting older, and the world around them is getting more complicated.
-Phone scams are no longer clumsy attempts from strangers with broken English — AI has given scammers polished voices, convincing scripts, and the ability to sound like trusted companies or even family members.
+Phone scams are no longer clumsy attempts from strangers with broken English.
+AI has given scammers polished voices, convincing scripts, and the ability to sound like trusted companies or even family members.

 Last year alone, millions of people were targeted by phone scams worldwide, with billions of euros lost, and the numbers are rising fast.
 It’s easy to think that it could never happen to you or your family, but that's exactly what everybody who got scammed thought as well.